-Anyone starting a business in 2008 was in for a rocky ride.
-But with high quality products, clever marketing and top-notch customer service, Farm Toys Online has proved to be a successful ecommerce enterprise for owner Julia Lowe.
+Anyone starting a business during a recession is in for a rocky ride.
+But with high quality products, clever marketing and top-notch customer service, Farm Toys Online has proved to be a successful enterprise for owner Julia Lowe.
 Rachel Miller finds out more

 Running any retail business calls for some serious multi-tasking.
 When it's an online operation, you also need to factor in deliveries - potentially one of the biggest headaches of all - as well as some serious marketing to bring people to your ecommerce website.

-Julia Lowe started Farm Toys Online in 2008, just as recession was looming.
+Julia Lowe started Farm Toys Online back in 2008, just as recession was looming.
 She certainly had the right skills - she had previously managed an educational farm, and also ran a website design business.
-"With Farm Toys Online I have been able to put into practice what I had been preaching," she says.
+"With Farm Toys Online I was able to put into practice what I had been preaching," she says.

 At the heart of the business is a range of high quality farm toys that appeal to kids and their parents - everything from puzzles to ride-on tractors.
 The idea is to source products that are more realistic than most farm toys, but not as complex and pricey as the exact replica models on the market.

 But how has the business fared?
 "If you start in a recession, things can only go up," says Julia.
-"Business went well in our first year and we have doubled our turnover every year since.
-We have had to move into a bigger warehouse and I have had to recruit staff to work with me."
+"Business went well in our first year, and we doubled our turnover every year after that.
+We had to move into a bigger warehouse, and I recruited staff to work with me."

 In fact, Julia tried introducing cheaper stocking fillers before Christmas one year, but they just didn't sell.
 "People are after quality," says Julia.
 The best sellers are model tractors, remote-control tractors and ride-on tractors.

-Not surprisingly, Christmas is a crucial selling period - Farm Toys Online can sell up to 65% of its annual turnover in the weeks leading up to Christmas.
+Not surprisingly, Christmas is a crucial selling period - Farm Toys Online can sell 65% of its annual turnover in the weeks leading up to Christmas.
 With customer service at the heart of the business, they had to make sure every single order was delivered on time.
-"Couriers are a nightmare," Julia reveals.
+"Delivery was a nightmare," Julia reveals.
 "We were using a courier company, but they just couldn't cope and it went into meltdown.
 Luckily we had a plan B - ParcelForce.
-It's more expensive but it's unbelievably reliable."
+It's more expensive, but it's unbelievably reliable."

 Anticipating demand and ordering the right stock is vital.
 "We have lots of different suppliers, mainly in the UK, and we hold most of the stock ourselves, apart from the big ride-on tractors," explains Julia.
 "We work closely with our suppliers.
 There's a lot of flexibility and we can react to demand quickly."